Exif Remover with exiftool

-The script has two options:
+The script offers two options:

-• -s: show all Exif entries
+- -s: Show all Exif entries.

 ./ExifRemover.sh -m MyImg.jpg